 According to Maples and Calder, the Cayman Islands currently levies no taxes on individuals or corporations based upon profits, income, gains or appreciation and there is no taxation in the nature of inheritance tax or estate duty.
 There are no other taxes likely to be material to us levied by the government of the Cayman Islands except for stamp duties which may be applicable on instruments executed in, or brought within the jurisdiction of the Cayman Islands.
-The Cayman Islands is not party to any double tax treaties.
+The Cayman Islands is not party to any double tax treaties that are applicable to any payments made to or by our company.
 There are no exchange control regulations or currency restrictions in the Cayman Islands.